-As indicated by a boll weevil damage survey conducted the first week of September 2004, percent boll weevil damaged cotton fruit was significantly less in counties located within the Central Zone compared to levels in counties in the diapause phase of eradication.
-The percentage of hostable cotton fruit damaged by boll weevils in counties located in the Central Zone was 0.002%, which represents a significant difference when compared to 0.86% damage calculated for the cotton growing counties in the first season-long phase of the program (Figure 5).
+As indicated by a boll weevil damage survey conducted the first week of September 2005, percent boll weevil damaged cotton fruit was significantly less in counties located within the Central Zone compared to levels in counties in the second season-long phase of eradication.
+The percentage of hostable cotton fruit damaged by boll weevils in counties located in the Central Zone was 0.03%, which represents a significant difference when compared to 0.20% damage calculated for the cotton growing counties in the second season-long phase of the program (Figure 5).

 Trap line data also indicated differences between boll weevil trap catches in the Central Zone when compared to the trap line captures from the Northeast Delta Zone.
-The overall season-long mean number of adult weevils captured in the Central Zone trap line per trap per week for the 2004 growing season was 0.145 (Figure 7).
+The overall season-long mean number of adult weevils captured in the Central Zone trap line per trap per week for the 2005 growing season was 0.030 (Figure 7).

 The overall mean number of treatments during the diapause phase of 2000 was 6.55 applications per acre.
-The season-long mean number of treatments in 2004 was 1,27, in 2003 it was 8.77, in 2002 it was 10.88 and in 2001 it was 12.80 applications per acre (Figure 10).
-Treatments were reduced by 88.4% when applications made in 2004 were compared with 2001.
-2004 treatments adjacent to the Northeast Delta Zone southern border were increased when compared with other areas of the Central Zone.
+The season-long mean number of treatments in 2005 was 1.00, in 2004 was 1.27, in 2003 it was 8.77, in 2002 it was 10.88 and in 2001 it was 12.80 applications per acre (Figure 10).
+Treatments were reduced by 92.22% when applications made in 2005 were compared with 2001.
+2005 treatments adjacent to the Northeast Delta Zone southern border were increased when compared with other areas of the Central Zone.